-- When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the DSL and the IT service providers/staff.
-Decisions have been recorded and informed by an approach which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use. - Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - Our school undertakes an at least annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community. - In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations. - These checks are achieved by: termly checks are undertaken by a DSL, checks are undertaken with two members of staff present (e.g. a DSL and a member of IT or SLT), checks are undertaken in a location where confidentiality can be achieved, during working hours, when pupils are not present (e.g. headteachers office), checks are logged/recorded, any technical concerns are flagged to the IT staff/IT service provider and safeguarding concerns are actioned by the DSL etc.in line with this policy.
+- When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the DSL and the IT service provider.
+Decisions have been recorded and informed by an approach which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use. - Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - Our school undertakes an at least annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community.
+This review takes place annually, and revisited if a safeguarding risk is identified, if there is a change in working practice, or any new technology is introduced.
+This review is conducted by the DSL, IT Techncian and IT Service Provider and involves feedback to the safeguarding governor.
+The results are recorded for reference and made available to the wider school community including other staff and governors as necessary. - In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations. - These checks are achieved by: termly checks are undertaken by a DSL or IT Technician, checks are undertaken in a location where confidentiality can be achieved, during working hours when pupils are not present, checks are logged/recorded, any technical concerns are flagged to the IT service provider and safeguarding concerns are actioned by the DSL in line with this policy.